Vegan Pizza with Caramelised Onions (Oil Free, Low Sodium!)

 Happy New Year to you all, and a warm welcome to the influx of readers I've had this January, thanks to the article run by The New Zealand Herald.

 A hot topic this January is, of course, New Years Resolutions.
 It's the time of year that you'll see people running down the side of the road in gym gear on January 1st, but by January 5th everyone has given up and hit the bars.
-Many of my resolutions have been long since abandoned - for example, I'm yet to go to bed before midnight.
+Admittedly, many of my resolutions have been long since abandoned - for example, I'm yet to go to bed before midnight.

 However, I've recently been implementing some lifestyle and dietary changes that I wanted to commit to this year.
-In 2015 I found myself eating a (still vegan) fairly high-fat, cashew filled, oil-on-everything diet that left me feeling less than spectacular.
+In 2015 I found myself eating a fairly high-fat, cashew filled, oil-on-everything diet that left me feeling less than spectacular.
 In turn, I gained a fair amount of weight, felt sluggish and run-down, and had a compromised digestive system.
-Each tahini drizzled meal left me feeling horribly bloated, and despite eating a whole-food vegan diet, I was not getting the results that I wanted.
+Each tahini drizzled meal left me feeling horribly bloated, and despite eating a whole-food plant-based diet, I was not getting the results that I wanted.
 I knew it was time for a lifestyle change.

 Enter: high carb veganism.
 Also referred to as Raw Till Four, HCLF and 80/10/10, eating this way follows the basis of eating an abundance of high carbohydrate, low fat, low sodium plant foods.
+It's not something I truly believe is sustainable, but I'm always up to trial alternative ways of eating before I judge them.

-But being the foodie that I am, I still don't find the idea of eating oil-free baked potato wedges for dinner all that appealing.
+Being the foodie that I am, I still don't find the idea of eating oil-free baked potato wedges for dinner all that appealing.
 So I got to work in the kitchen to develop a HCLF friendly pizza that my hungry self happily devoured.

 The crust on this pizza has a wonderful texture and holds up better than any other wheat free pizza I've ever tried.